 Do you want to grow cannabis and live in the Pacific Northwest region of the United States?
 Are you wondering where to start and what strains you can successfully grow in such a cool, wet climate?
 It can be difficult to grow cannabis in this region because there is a lack of sunlight due to cloudy weather, freezing temperatures in any season but summer, and very short time to manage outdoor growing operations when the weather is nice enough.
+If you’re looking for more specific results, we do have a page specifically about outdoor strains to grow in Washington!
 Still, there are strains that you can grow in the Pacific Northwest that will work during the right season outdoors and indoors at any time of year.
 Here are the five best strains to grow in the Pacific Northwest.

 And the Best Outdoors Strains For the Pacific Northwest Are…